 This second figure (from Matthew Yglesias via Thick Culture) illustrates increasing income inequality.
 It compares the average after-tax income for each quintile, and then the top 1 percent, in 1979 and 2006.
 During that time, the poorest fifth saw their incomes increase 11 percent, the middle fifth saw their income increase by 21 percent, and the richest fifth saw their income increase by 87 percent.
 Check out the percent increase for the top one percent!

 What does fair look like?

 Is this kind of income inequality fair?
 Is it fair to take a higher proportion of taxes from richer people?
 Should we be taking even more from the rich?
 Should we be taking less from any group?

 Does it matter where the money is going?
 I have to admit, I was feeling a little crappy about taxes when we were spending billions of dollars on war, but now that we need to kick start the economy and deal with our debt, I feel fine about them.

 Has the economic crisis affected your opinions on (progressive) taxation?
-How?Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter, Facebook, and Instagram.
+How?Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.